populse_mia.user_interface.data_browser package¶

 - __init__(project)[source]¶

-Initialize the MiniViewer object.
+Initialize the MiniViewer with project configuration.

 - Parameters: